 - Preimplantation genetic testing.
 Embryos are allowed to develop in the incubator until they reach a stage where a small sample can be removed and tested for specific genetic diseases or the correct number of chromosomes, typically after five to six days of development.
 Embryos that don't contain affected genes or chromosomes can be transferred to your uterus.
 While preimplantation genetic testing can reduce the likelihood that a parent will pass on a genetic problem, it can't eliminate the risk.
 Prenatal testing may still be recommended.

-Embryo transfer is done at your doctor's office or a clinic and usually takes place two to six days after egg retrieval.
+Embryo transfer is done at your doctor's office or a clinic and usually takes place two to five days after egg retrieval.

 - You might be given a mild sedative.
 The procedure is usually painless, although you might experience mild cramping.

-- The doctor or nurse will insert a long, thin, flexible tube called a catheter into your vagina, through your cervix and into your uterus.
+- The doctor will insert a long, thin, flexible tube called a catheter into your vagina, through your cervix and into your uterus.

 - A syringe containing one or more embryos suspended in a small amount of fluid is attached to the end of the catheter.

-- Using the syringe, the doctor or nurse places the embryo or embryos into your uterus.
+- Using the syringe, the doctor places the embryo or embryos into your uterus.

 If successful, an embryo will implant in the lining of your uterus about six to 10 days after egg retrieval.

 After the embryo transfer, you can resume normal daily activities.
 However, your ovaries may still be enlarged.
 Consider avoiding vigorous activity, which could cause discomfort.

 - Passing a small amount of clear or bloody fluid shortly after the procedure — due to the swabbing of the cervix before the embryo transfer